AlejandroFelicito/credit-risk-classification/README.md

 ## Credits
 * Received comments and guidance from Instructor, Teaching Assistant
-* Used stackoverflow and module documentation for specific details
+* Used StackOverflow and module documentation for specific details